 Cancellations by Conference Attendee

 If an employee cancels conference attendance, every effort should be made to acquire a refund for prepaid expenses.
 Any unrecovered conference registration fees or cancellation fees may be reimbursable by Stanford at the department's discretion.

 Cancellations by Conference Hosts

 Conference attendees should seek reimbursement from the conference host when the cancellation has been initiated by the host.
-In the rare situation where the host will not reimburse, attendees should seek approval from the department, and with agreement, attendees should submit back-up documentation with the expense request for reimbursement.
+In the rare situation where the host will not reimburse, attendees should seek approval from the department, and with agreement, submit back-up documentation with the expense request for reimbursement.

 Cancellation fees should be charged to an Unallowable Expenditure Type on a Non-Sponsored PTA.
 For a booking that was charged to a grant, if there is airfare or other travel expense credit, it should be credited back to the grant.
 If there is no credit for these cancellations, those charges need to be moved to an Unallowable Expenditure Type on a Non-Sponsored account, unless the sponsor explicitly allows the cancelled travel charges.